The other day my husband asked me what makes my heart sing. What a fabulous question!

 I love spending time with my people, especially if we are doing something ( I am still trying to learn the art of being a human being rather than a human doing).
 I love crafts of all kinds.
 I love music, and love to dance, and sing, and I love, love, love my work, thank heavens, because I do quite a lot of it.

-When it comes to my work, it is the work I do around self esteem, self worth, self love, self healing turns me on like a firecracker.
+When it comes to my work, it is the work I do around self esteem, self worth, self love, self healing and 3 principles based mindfulness turns me on like a firecracker.
 When I talk about developing self esteem, and mind body healing, my eyes light up, I can’t sit still, and frankly you would be hard pressed to shut me up.
 This is why…

 I have taken my own self esteem journey, and finally reached the point in my life where I can love myself unconditionally.
 It changed everything for me!
 My happiness, ability to live present, connection with others, getting out of fear, experiencing daily joy, inner peace, acceptance of myself and others, I could go on…

 Around self esteem: I believe that it is a fundamental human desire to be loved and accepted.
 We want to feel good enough.
 This desire unfulfilled or perceived as unfulfilled in childhood leaves us with low self esteem, a lack of self love and a lack of self acceptance.

 An unfulfilled, longing to be loved and accepted is a massive driving force in so much of what we do, how we behave, what we strive for, but much more importantly, how we feel about ourselves.
 Not feeling loved and accepted in childhood, leads to a lifetime of feeling unlovable and unacceptable.

 The constant drive to be worthy, to be perfect, to be better, to be good enough, to prove again and again, leaves us feeling worn out, depressed, addicted, and unhappy.